diogoalexandreramalho/data-engineering-zoomcamp-datatalks/week_1_basics_n_setup/README.md

 ### Docker basics

-Docker is a containerization software that allows to isolate software in a similar way to virtual machines but leaner.
+Docker is a containerization software that allows to isolate software in a similar way to virtual machines.

-A Docker image is a snapshot of a container that we can define to run our software, or in this case our data pipelines.
+A **Docker image** is a snapshot of a container that we can define to run our software, or in this case our data pipelines.
+It has the instructions needed to setup the environment.
 By exporting our Docker images to Cloud providers such as Amazon Web Services (AWS) or Google Cloud Platform (GCP) we can run our containers there.

 Docker provides the following advantages:
 * Reproducibility